-In this Karate education, which has been cultivated in the Japanese tradition, the mind is refined through the practice of these techniques.
+The tradition of teaching Karate, which has been fostered in the Japanese tradition, the innerself is refined through the training of these techniques.

-Currently, JKA has about 1000 branch organizations nationwide including branch dojo, business association, university, high school, junior high school, sports club, among others.
+Currently, JKA has about 1000 branch organizations nationwide including local dojos, business associations, university, high schools, junior high schools, sports clubs.

-And all branch organizations have instructors certified by JKA.
-They provide reasonable and detailed instruction depending on your needs and purpose, physical fitness, gender, age and growth stage.
-We are dedicated ourselves to working hard so that everyone is satisfied with the instruction.
+All branch organizations have instructors certified by JKA.
+They provide reasonable and detailed instruction depending on your needs and purpose, physical fitness, gender, age and level of experience.
+We have dedicated ourselves to working hard so that everyone is satisfied with the instruction.